flex-development/dreepo/README.md

 #### Mingo

-The `Repository` class integrates with [mingo][3], a MongoDB query language for in-memory objects, to support aggregration pipelines and querying.
+The `Repository` class integrates with [mingo][3], a MongoDB query language for in-memory objects, to support aggregation pipelines and querying.

 Operators loaded by Dreepo can be viewed in the [config](src/config/mingo.ts) file.
 If additional operators are needed, you'll need to load them on your own